Self-hosted Forgejo runner in Kubernetes

 # The timeout for a job to be finished.

-# Please note that the Gitea instance also has a timeout (3h by default) for the job.
+# Please note that the Forgejo instance also has a timeout (3h by default) for the job.

-# So the job could be stopped by the Gitea instance if it's timeout is shorter than this.
+# So the job could be stopped by the Forgejo instance if its timeout is shorter than this.

-# Whether skip verifying the TLS certificate of the Gitea instance.
+# Whether skip verifying the TLS certificate of the instance.

 insecure: false

-# The timeout for fetching the job from the Gitea instance.
+# The timeout for fetching the job from the Forgejo instance.

-# The interval for fetching the job from the Gitea instance.
+# The interval for fetching the job from the Forgejo instance.

 fetch_interval: 2s